panubo/docker-postfix/README.md

 Not intended to be used for receiving email for local delivery or end-user email access.

+This image is available on quay.io `quay.io/panubo/postfix` and AWS ECR Public `public.ecr.aws/panubo/postfix`.

 ## Environment Variables

 - `MAILNAME` - set this to a legitimate FQDN hostname for this service (required). (example, `mail.example.com`)